coscene-io/create-coscene-extension/README.md

 ## Developer information

-Information on developing `create-foxglove-extension` itself.
+Information on developing `create-coscene-extension` itself.

 ### Build and Run Locally

-Build the `create-foxglove-extension` package locally with:
+Build the `create-coscene-extension` package locally with:

 ```bash
 npm pack